-Along with collections, the Kotlin standard library contains another container type – sequences (
+Along with collections, the Kotlin standard library contains another type – sequences (

 Iterable but implement another approach to multi-step collection processing.